LF-digitala-kanaler/LFDS/content/components/web/button-and-links/links.md

       ### Variations

       Links are usually a form of normal text and we have two variations of links; primary and regular.
-However, headings can also be links (especially on [cards](../page-content/card)) - this use case is described under [Headings in Typography.](../text/headings#linked-headline)
+However, headings can also be links (especially on [cards](../page-content/card)) - this use case is described under [Headings.](../text/headings#linked-headline)

       #### Primary links